nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-depth-first-search/index.md

 Breadth-First Search checks all of the vertices adjacent to a given vertex before checking the vertices adjacent to those vertices.
 Depth-First Search, on the other hand, checks all of the vertices on a path and then backtracks.

-### What Problem(s) Does Breadth-First Search Solve?
+### What Problem(s) Does Depth-First Search Solve?

-There are a number of specific use cases, such as the Ford-Fulkerson or Cheney's algorithm, for breadth-first search algorithms, but a general application is to find the shortest, or most efficient, path between two vertices.
+There are a number of specific use cases, such as finding the bridges in a graph, finding the solution to a maze, or defining the topology of a graph.